-16. You see it as unnecessary to trace the history and link between the seller and the previous seller.
+16) You see it as unnecessary to trace the history, know the root-of-title nor research the link between the seller and the previous seller.

 Sometimes, many people are buying good land but from the wrong owner.
 A known developer company once bought land from a wrong owner and this land was almost sold out before the real owner of the parcel showed up.
 Do you know what happened?
 The developer rebought it.

 We've seen cases where the developers lost everything and as such their buyers lost everything too without any reallocation.
 We can't be mentioning names, understand that.
 Some Developers are credible enough to relocate their buyers, some Developers don't send you.
 People are in business for different reasons.